-(1) Within five days of the issuance of the hearing panel's report, the Chief Judge shall appoint a commission of five appellate judges, chosen by lot from separate appellate districts.
-The Chief Judge shall designate one of the judges to serve as chair of the panel.
-No appellate judge who served on the panel that reviewed the allegations for probable cause shall be appointed to serve on the commission.

-(2) Unless otherwise recommended by the hearing panel, the commission shall expedite its consideration of the report and may make its determination from the report of the hearing panel, permit or require the filing of briefs, conduct oral argument, or order the hearing panel to take additional evidence.
+- (1) Within five days of the issuance of the hearing panel's report, the Chief Justice of the Court of Appeals shall appoint a commission of five appellate judges, chosen by lot from separate appellate districts.
+The Chief Justice of the Court of Appeals shall designate one of the judges to serve as chair of the panel.
+No appellate judge who served on the panel that reviewed the allegations for probable cause shall be appointed to serve on the commission. - (2) Unless otherwise recommended by the hearing panel, the commission shall expedite its consideration of the report and may make its determination from the report of the hearing panel, permit or require the filing of briefs, conduct oral argument, or order the hearing panel to take additional evidence.
 If the commission concludes the record supports the hearing panel's finding that a violation of Canon 4 has occurred and there has been no abuse of discretion by the hearing panel, the commission may enter an order that includes one or more of the sanctions set forth in Section 5(D)(1) of this rule.
 Upon recommendation of the hearing panel or sua sponte, the commission may enter an interim cease and desist order as it finds reasonable and necessary prior to making a determination on the hearing panel's report.
-The interim order shall be based on the commission's preliminary review of the report and recommendation of the hearing panel and any record made before the commission.

-(3) The commission's determination and any cease and desist order shall be sent to the director who shall provide a copy to the Chief Judge and serve a copy on the respondent and relator by electronic service address or certified mail.
+The interim order shall be based on the commission's preliminary review of the report and recommendation of the hearing panel and any record made before the commission. - (3) The commission's determination and any cease and desist order shall be sent to the director who shall provide a copy to the Chief Justice of the Court of Appeals and serve a copy on the respondent and relator by electronic service address or certified mail.
 At the conclusion of all proceedings before the hearing panel, the director shall file the record of such proceedings with the Clerk of the Supreme Court as provided in division (F)(1) of this section.